riscv/riscv-bitmanip/README.md

 This simulation is instruction accurate, is provided as a pre-compiled binary, and the source of the new instructions in the model can be found in [extB.c](Imperas/ImperasLib/source/riscv.ovpworld.org/intercept/extB/1.0/model/extB.c).
 If you want to make changes to the instructions, please contact the working group chair or [Imperas](mailto:info@imperas.com).

-NOTE the instruction behavior and decodes will change before they become part of the RISC-V open standard ISA.
+NOTE the instruction behavior and decodes will change before they become part of the RISC-V open-standard ISA.

 ## Building the Specification PDF
-In order to produce the Specification pdf run he following command
+In order to produce the Specification pdf run the following command

     $ make document